any-tdf/stdf/doc/guide/contribution_en.md

 ## or
 npm run build

-## 3. Enter the project demo directory
+## 3. Use the Demo project to debug STDF
-cd stdf/demo
+cd demo

 ## Install dependencies
 bun i